Ryder Cup 2023: Date, venue, format and schedule for Rome

 What is the Ryder Cup schedule?

-Friday September 29: Four fourballs matches in morning, four foursomes matches in afternoon.
+Four fourballs matches in morning (6.35am BST start), four foursomes (matches in afternoon.

 What are the best of the odds?